Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: Mean field energy Of different magnetic orders

 Our goal is to obtain accurate estimates of the exchange couplings in the model Hamiltonian Eq.~(\ref{HwithoutDM}) from first principles calculations.
-To do this, we first evaluate analytically the energies of several reference ordered states, namely a ferromagnet (FM), N\'eel, stripe and zigzag states.
-The resulting expressions, obtained in the mean-field approximation (see Appendix~\ref{app:MF} for more details), are as follows:
+To do this, we first evaluate analytically the mean field (MF) energies of several reference ordered states $|\psi\rangle$, namely a ferromagnet (FM), N\'eel, stripe and zigzag states, by using spin-1 product states as a MF ansatz:

-Because the equations (\ref{ewodm}) are linearly dependent, we introduce two other reference states in order to be able to determine the exchange couplings uniquely: the noncollinear analogues of the N\'eel and zigzag states, obtained by rotating the spins on one of the sublattices (say, blue) in Figs.~\ref{Fig_2d}d) and \ref{Fig_2d}f) respectively, such that the spins on the red and blue sublattice are perpendicular to each other.
-The mean-field energies of these two states are